-We’re embarrassed that this guy isn’t in the Hall of Fame.
-The No. 1 reason couldn’t be more off base — Schill doesn’t share the same politics of the left-driven media.
-Otherwise, there’s no legit reason to snub a career 216-game winner (more than 16 current HOFers with at least 350 career starts) and three-time Cy Young Award runner-up who is on the short list of greatest postseason players ev-er, the only major league pitcher to win more games than he lost in all five postseason rounds — ALDS, NLDS, ALCS, NLCS and World Series.
+But politics aside, we hate to snub a career 216-game winner (more than 16 current HOFers with at least 350 career starts) and three-time Cy Young Award runner-up who is on the short list of greatest postseason players ever as the only major league pitcher to win more games than he lost in all five postseason rounds — ALDS, NLDS, ALCS, NLCS and World Series.

 In Their Own Words: Curt Schilling

 "My father left me with a saying that I've carried my entire life and tried to pass on to our kids: 'Tough times don't last, tough people do.'" —Curt Schilling